 Plus, countries such as Thailand aren’t going through massive amounts of QE like Japan now is.

 How Will the Thai Baht Perform in the Future?

-Its future movement depends on the actions of other countries.
-But that would be an entirely different article.
+Its future movement will surely depend on the actions of other countries.
+Yet that would be an entirely different article.